Skip to main content

 Using Machine Learning Techniques to Help Mitigate Congestion

 Urban traffic control is one of the most important and challenging issues facing cities.
-Increases in the volume of traffic has significant impacts on congestion and consequently in the amount of time that travelers spend on the road.
+Increases in traffic volume significantly affect congestion and, consequently, the time travelers spend on the road.

 Furthermore, traffic signal control timing does not change in real-time based on changes in traffic patterns or crashes and incidents.
-Therefore, addressing these challenges requires a thorough data driven modeling of traffic patterns not only at intersections but on streets and in the overall network.
+Therefore, addressing these challenges requires a thorough, data-driven modeling of traffic patterns not only at intersections but also on streets and throughout the overall network.

-Recent advances in Intelligent Transportation Systems (ITS) have led to widespread deployment of various real-time sensing and data collection systems such as high-resolution loop detectors, video cameras, GPS devices, and more.
-The availability of this type of information, along with the availability of cheap GPU-based computing and deep neural network algorithms, has opened up the possibility of developing data driven computational methods for signal timing optimization.
+Recent advances in Intelligent Transportation Systems (ITS) have led to the widespread deployment of real-time sensing and data-collection systems, such as high-resolution loop detectors, video cameras, GPS devices, and more.
+The availability of this type of information, along with low-cost GPU-based computing and deep neural network algorithms, has opened the possibility of developing data-driven computational methods for signal timing optimization.

-Yashaswi (Yash) Karnati, a doctoral student in the UF Department of Computer & Information Science & Engineering (CISE), is working with transportation engineers at the UFTI to develop a machine-learning based system that uses sensing data.
-The data is fused to develop real-time algorithms for signal retiming for intersections and corridors to reflect changes in demand patterns and incident detection for alleviating traffic backups and secondary crashes.
+Yashaswi (Yash) Karnati, a doctoral student in the UF Department of Computer & Information Science & Engineering (CISE), is working with transportation engineers at the UFTI to develop a machine-learning-based system that uses sensing data.
+The data is fused to develop real-time algorithms for signal retiming at intersections and in corridors to reflect changes in demand patterns, and for incident detection to alleviate traffic backups and secondary crashes.

 The work is funded by the National Science Foundation and the Florida Department of Transportation under the title of “Machine Learning Algorithms for Improved Network Traffic Signal Policy Optimization”.